Analysis | Trump’s administration fell far short of its own vaccine promises

-But despite the Trump administration’s repeated promises to deliver tens or even hundreds of millions of coronavirus vaccine doses by the New Year, President Trump is set to leave office on Wednesday having delivered only a fraction of the vaccine doses that his administration promised.
+But despite the Trump administration’s repeated promises to deliver tens or even hundreds of millions of coronavirus vaccine doses by the new year, President Trump is set to leave office Wednesday having delivered only a fraction of the doses his administration pledged.

-The unprecedented rapid development of two of the most effective vaccines in history remains a remarkable accomplishment, and the nation’s vaccine deployment is more or less on par with other economically developed countries.
+The unprecedented rapid development of two highly effective vaccines remains a remarkable accomplishment, and the nation’s vaccine deployment is more or less on par with other economically developed countries.
 But the failure to more quickly administer the vaccine has compounded the broader failure of the United States to contain a pandemic that has killed 100,000 Americans over the past five weeks alone.

 The Trump administration is delivering on a 2020 vaccine, but not at the levels the president suggested

 As of Monday, just over 31 million coronavirus vaccine doses had been delivered nationwide.
-Less than half of those have been administered.
+Fewer than half of those have been administered.

-This despite months of promises from Trump officials that the U.S. would distribute no fewer than 40 million coronavirus vaccine doses and administer doses to 20 million Americans by the end of December.
+This despite months of promises from Trump officials that the United States would distribute no fewer than 40 million coronavirus vaccine doses and administer doses to 20 million Americans by the end of December.
 The Trump administration did not even deliver 20 million vaccine doses until Jan.
 7.

-You can watch examples of the Trump administration’s repeated and shifting promises about when and how many vaccine doses would be available in the video above.
+You can watch examples of the Trump administration’s repeated and shifting promises about when and how many doses would be available in the video above.

 Vaccine distribution is not the first thing that Trump and his administration overpromised on during the coronavirus pandemic, but it may be the last.

-On Friday, Health and Human Services Secretary Alex Azar — who at one point had promised “hundreds of millions of doses as we go into the New Year” — praised the Trump administration when asked about the slow vaccine rollout.
+On Friday, Health and Human Services Secretary Alex Azar — who at one point had promised “hundreds of millions of doses as we go into the new year” — praised the Trump administration when asked about the slow vaccine rollout.

 “We said we would have doses available for 20 million people that could be available.
 And of course that was a projection based on estimates of when FDA would approve,” Azar said.
 “FDA ended up approving later — close to Christmas — you’ve got a natural scale up.
 The amazing thing is just how without a hitch the distribution has gone.”